wix-incubator/eslint-plugin-lodash/docs/rules/prefer-wrapper-methods.md

 ## When Not To Use It

-If you do not want to enforce using `map`, you should not use this rule.
+If you do not want to enforce using wrapper methods, you should not use this rule.